How Sleep Meditation Can Help You Achieve Your Best Rest

 Visualizations can enhance your sleep meditations by helping you focus on calming, relaxing images while letting go of anxious or ruminating thoughts.
 Try classic visualizations like waves crashing on a beach, walking through a sunlit forest, or a crackling fireplace in a library.

-Peloton users who have already tried the Power of Sleep program report falling asleep faster and feeling more awake and alert during the day.
+Don’t just take our word for it.
+Peloton users who have tried night meditation through the Power of Sleep program report falling asleep faster and feeling more awake and alert during the day.
 “Between learning various approaches to mindfulness and gaining the tools I need to calm my mind and release tension, sleep meditation helped in ways I didn’t expect,” says one Peloton Member.
 Other benefits reported by Members include learning how to release physical tension, falling back asleep faster upon waking up in the middle of the night, and reducing morning grogginess.

 Integrating Sleep Meditation Into Your Routine